Mesoscopic fluctuations in entanglement dynamics

-Here we develop an analytical theory for fluctuations in long-time dynamics of entanglement in a class of integrable lattice systems, including the Rice-Mele model and the transverse field Ising chain.
-We find that the wavefunction evolution endows the correlation matrix a random structure, even though the system is neither chaotic nor disordered.
-Specifically, the time dependence enters through $N\approx {L\over 2}$ dynamical phases $(\omega_1t,\ldots,\omega_Nt)\equiv\boldsymbol{\omega} t$, with $L$ being the number of unit cells, so that the instantaneous correlation matrix $C(t)$ is given by some $N$-variable (matrix-valued) function $\tilde{C}(\boldsymbol{\varphi})$ for ${\boldsymbol{\varphi}=\boldsymbol{\omega}t}$; due to the incommensurality of $\boldsymbol{\omega}$ an ensemble of random matrices $\tilde{C}(\boldsymbol{\varphi})$ then results.
+{ { {\bf Emergent mesoscopic fluctuations.}}} We find that the many-body wavefunction evolution endows the correlation matrix (the reduced density matrix) a random structure for noninteracting (interacting) models, even though the system is neither chaotic nor disordered.
+Specifically, for noninteracting models the time dependence enters through $N\approx {L\over 2}$ dynamical phases $(\omega_1t,\ldots,\omega_Nt)\equiv\boldsymbol{\omega} t$, with $L$ being the number of unit cells, so that the instantaneous correlation matrix $C(t)$ is given by some $N$-variable (matrix-valued) function $\tilde{C}(\boldsymbol{\varphi})$ for ${\boldsymbol{\varphi}=\boldsymbol{\omega}t}$; due to the incommensurality of $\boldsymbol{\omega}$ an ensemble of random matrices $\tilde{C}(\boldsymbol{\varphi})$ then results.
 Each $\tilde{C}(\boldsymbol{\varphi})$ is determined by $\boldsymbol{\varphi}$, the virtual disorder realization uniformly distributed over a $N$-dimensional torus (Fig.~\ref{fig1}).
 It describes a virtual disordered sample, and determines entanglement properties of that sample in the same fashion as $C(t)$ determines system's instantaneous entanglement properties.
-Consequently, when system's wavefunction evolves, the trajectory $\boldsymbol{\varphi}=\boldsymbol{\omega}t$ sweeps out the entire disorder ensemble, trading the temporal fluctuations of various information-theoretic observables, such as the entanglement entropy and the R$\acute{\rm e}$nyi entropy, to mesoscopic {\it sample-to-sample} fluctuations \cite{Altshuler85,Lee85}.
+For interacting models, $C(t)$ and $\tilde{C}(\boldsymbol{\varphi})$ are replaced by the instantaneous reduced density matrix $\rho_A(t)$ and its $N$-variable counterpart $\tilde{\rho}_A(\boldsymbol{\varphi})$, respectively, and $N$ grows exponentially with $L$.
+So, when system's wavefunction evolves, the trajectory $\boldsymbol{\varphi}=\boldsymbol{\omega}t$ sweeps out the entire disorder ensemble, trading the temporal fluctuations of various information-theoretic observables to mesoscopic {\it sample-to-sample} fluctuations \cite{Altshuler85,Lee85}.
 In particular, we find that these out-of-equilibrium entanglement fluctuations arise from wave interference, similar to mesoscopic fluctuations.
 Interestingly, this kind of trajectories play important roles in Chirikov's studies of the relations between mesoscopic physics and quantum chaos \cite{Chirikov97}.